HacktheHill/reimbursement-form-automation/README.md

 # Hack the Hill Reimbursement Form Integration with QuickBooks Online

 This Google Apps Script automates the creation of bills on QuickBooks Online from form submissions on the Hack the Hill reimbursement form.
 When a form is submitted, the script processes the data, creates a bill, and uploads the receipt to QuickBooks Online.
+Additionally, the script now requires two unique signatures from authorized users before finalizing the reimbursement.

 ## Prerequisites

 1. Ensure you have access to the Google Apps Script project associated with the Hack the Hill reimbursement form.
 2. Ensure you have the necessary QuickBooks Online API credentials (`Client ID`, `Client Secret`, and `Company ID`).
 3. Add the [OAuth2 library](https://github.com/googleworkspace/apps-script-oauth2) to your Google Apps Script project.
+4. Create a Google Sheet to log signatures with columns `billId`, `signatory`, and `timestamp`.

 ## Configuration